- Directed By: Lawrence Kasanoff

 Kasanoff continued with ambitious plans for web episodes leading to release, toys, books and more delusionally, a live Foodfight! show on ice.
 In 2005, Kasanoff secured an additional $20 million from private investors through StoryArk, who were impressed by the licensing deals and Lionsgate came on as US distributor.
 After missed release dates in 2006 and 2007 Lionsgate dropped the film, StoryArk’s investors seized control of this trainwreck and invoked their right to have insurance company Fireman’s Fund take over the production.
 The insurance company pushed through the remaining bits of animation as quickly and cheaply as possible.
 Fireman’s Fund Insurance Company, through International Film Guarantors sold off the movie at auction for just $2.5 million after Threshold lost the rights from defaulting on a loan.

 Viva Pictures took US distribution for a VOD/DVD release and delayed the movie, until Walmart could have a display for Foodfight! and Viva claims their modest investment in Foodfight! has been profitable.
 Foodfight! saw a brief theatrical release in the UK and Russia to all of $73,706 and it went straight to video or TV in the few countries that picked up the picture.
-Costs on Foodfight! have been reported as high as $65 million and the movie has small signs of life in the annals of bad cinema.
+The budget for Foodfight! has been reported as high as $65 million and the movie has small signs of life in the annals of bad cinema.